MileHacker Logo

 • If your nationality is not on the visa-exempt list, apply for a temporary visitor visa at a Japanese embassy or a consulate in your home nation.

-• The application typically involves submitting a completed form, valid passport, photos, detailed itinerary, and proof of sufficient funds.
+• The application typically involves submitting a completed form, valid passport, photos, detailed itinerary, and evidence of sufficient funds.

-• Processing times vary, so make sure to apply well ahead of time.
+• Processing duration changes, so apply long before.
 Check IVisa or VisaHQ.

-• Check the official website of the Foreign ministry of Japan (MOFA) for the most recent information.
+• Check the official website of the Ministry of Foreign Affairs from Japan (MOFA) for the most recent information.

 Required Documentation